-Two options (.6.1. and 6.1.3) were assessed as having major negative effects on human health and well-being (SEA Objective 13) due to the potential for emissions from HGV movements as well as noise, vibration, dust deposition and air quality impacts from construction activity affecting residential receptors located in close proximity to development sites and along transport routes.
+Two options were assessed as having major negative effects on human health and well-being (SEA Objective 13) due to the potential for emissions from HGV movements as well as noise, vibration, dust deposition and air quality impacts from construction activity affecting residential receptors located in close proximity to development sites and along transport routes.
 A further four options were assessed as having moderate negative effects and six having minor effects.
-Those options assessed as neutral were the options without associated capital works (7.5.1.1, 7.5.1.2, 7.5.1.3 and 7.5.1.4).
+Those four options assessed as neutral were the options without associated capital works.

-A range of negative effects were identified on cultural heritage (SEA Objective 16) including two significant negative effects (on Options 6.1.1 and 6.1.3) due to the volume of listed buildings within 1km of Option 6.1.1, and the close proximity to three listed buildings.
-The pipeline associated with Option 6.1.3 crosses two scheduled ancient monuments.
+A range of negative effects were identified on cultural heritage (SEA Objective 16) including two significant negative effects due to the volume of listed buildings within 1km and the close proximity to three listed buildings.
+The pipeline associated with one of these options crosses two scheduled ancient monuments.
 A further three moderate negative effects and five minor effects were identified due to the potential of effects on the structure or setting of cultural heritage assets such as scheduled ancient monuments and listed buildings.